skibur/SuperWhackMole/README.md

 # Super Whack Mole
-A classic Whac-A-Mole game with power-ups.
+Whac-A-Mole with power-ups for the 3DS.